CompuTec/computec-docs/docs/pdc/user-guide/task-activities/quick-time-booking.md

 # Quick Time Booking

-This function allows you to record time bookings for multiple Manufacturing Orders in one go by setting all the details in a single panel, eliminating the need to create and open separate task tiles..
+Managing time bookings efficiently is crucial in streamlining manufacturing operations.
+The Quick Time Booking feature allows you to record time bookings for multiple Manufacturing Orders simultaneously, all from a single panel.
+This eliminates the need to create and open separate task tiles, saving time and enhancing productivity.

 ---

-The option is available from the main panel:
+The Quick Time Booking option is accessible from the main panel:

 ![List](./media/quick-time-booking/pdc-list.webp)

-Clicking the option opens Quick Time Booking panel:
+Clicking the option opens the Quick Time Booking panel:

 ![Quick Work Registration](./media/quick-time-booking/quick-work-registration.webp)

 ## Header

-In the header of the form, you can define filter options to display only required Tasks.
-The following options are available:
+The header of the Quick Time Booking form enables you to define filter options to display only the required tasks.
+The available options include:

-- **Status** – Manufacturing Order Status; available options: Released, Started, both Released and Started
+- **Status** – Filter tasks by Manufacturing Order Status (options: Released, Started, or both).
-- **Operation** – it is possible to choose a specific Operation or all Operations
+- **Operation** – Choose a specific Operation or display all Operations.
-- **Resource** – it is possible to choose a specific Resource or all Resources
+- **Resource** – Choose a specific Resource or display all Resources.
-- **Doc Number from and Doc Number to** – a range of Manufacturing Order document number
+- **Doc Number from and Doc Number to** – Define a range for Manufacturing Order document numbers.
-- **Time Types** – time types of the Tasks.
-Note that there are two time types, Queue and Stock, which cannot be accessed from the CompuTec PDC level.
-These can be set up and checked from the SAP Business One level.
+- **Time Types** – Select time types for the tasks.
+Note that Queue and Stock time types cannot be accessed from the CompuTec PDC level; they can only be managed in SAP Business One.
-- **Manufacturing Required Date From and Manufacturing Required Date To** – a range of Manufacturing Order required date
+- **Manufacturing Required Date From and Manufacturing Required Date To** – Specify a date range for Manufacturing Order required dates.
-- **Task Start Date from and Task Start Date to** – a time range of starting a Task
+- **Task Start Date from and Task Start Date to** – Filter tasks by their starting time range.
-- **Save icon** – if you click it after setting up filter options, the option set is saved and will be available on the next opening of the option.
+- **Save icon** – Save the current filter settings for reuse.
-- **Restore to default values icon** – click to erase all the changes made to the filters.
+- **Restore to default values icon** – Reset all filters to their default values.

 ## Table Section